hs2504785/greenspace/AI_FREE_IMPLEMENTATION_GUIDE.md

       return new Response("AI service not configured", { status: 503 });
     }

-    const systemPrompt = `You are a helpful AI assistant for GreenSpace, a fresh vegetable marketplace connecting local farmers with consumers.
+    const systemPrompt = `You are a helpful AI assistant for Arya Natural Farms, a fresh vegetable marketplace connecting local farmers with consumers.

 KEY INFORMATION:
 - This is a FREE AI service using Google's Gemini